VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 >>> "Actual effect size: 1.50"
 ```

-So it seems that we selected too small of a sample size, hence the results of our hypothesis test are not valid.
-Indeed if we run our sample size calculation function we see that for our desired confidence levels we should have used `74` samples to detect a minimum effect on the order of a `1` absolute increase in mean.
+we find that the size of the difference we can detect is larger that the actual difference.
+This invalidates our hypothesis test as the sample size is too small.
+Indeed if we run our sample size calculation function we see that for our desired confidence levels we should have used `74` samples to detect an absolute increase of the mean by `1` unit:

 ```python
 min_delta = 1